-Remote workers are entitled, like any other worker, to suitable occupational safety and health protection, in accordance with the provisions of Act 31/1995 on occupational risk prevention.
+Remote workers are entitled, like any other worker, to suitable occupational safety and health protection, in accordance with the provisions of Law 31/1995 on occupational risk prevention.
 However, in the case of regular remote workers, other special measures and arrangements apply.
 Among the innovative aspects, there are rules concerning risk assessment, which is a fundamental stage for the implementation of OSH preventive measures.

-Thus, according to Article 16 of Act 10/2021, we note three novelties in particular: types of risks to be identified in teleworking, the worker's responsibility for cooperation and the demarcation of the location to be assessed.
+Thus, according to Article 16 of Law 10/2021, we note three novelties in particular: types of risks to be identified in teleworking, the worker's responsibility for cooperation and the delimitation of the location to be assessed.

-Regarding the first aspect, the law stipulates that "risk assessment and the planning of prevention activities in the case of work at a distance must take into account the characteristic risks of this form of work organization, by paying special attention to psychosocial, ergonomic and organizational factors and to the accessibility of the real working environment.
+Regarding the first aspect, the law stipulates that "risk assessment and the planning of prevention activities in the case of remote work must take into account the characteristic risks of this form of work organization, by paying special attention to psychosocial, ergonomic and organizational factors and to the accessibility of the real working environment.
 It is essential, in particular, to take into account the breakdown of the workday, periods of availability and the guarantee of breaks and disconnections during the workday".
-The wording "psychosocial, ergonomic and organizational factors" is very powerful, because it indicates clearly that issues of mental health, ergonomics and the "new" problems typical of work at a distance (a potential imbalance between work and personal life, for example) must be included in the assessment.
+The wording "psychosocial, ergonomic and organizational factors" is very powerful, because it indicates clearly that issues of mental health, ergonomics and the "new" problems typical of remote work (a potential imbalance between work and personal life, for example) must be included in the assessment.

-That being so, we come back to the problem of doing a risk assessment "at a distance" in every sense: how can the employer assess the risks of a location to which it does not have access (i.e. the home)?
-More specifically, Act 10/2021 emphasizes, in Article 16, that when, to obtain useful information for risk assessment, an inspection must be made by the person in charge of prevention on the location of teleworking, if the latter is the remote worker's home it is absolutely essential to obtain the employee's authorization.
+That being so, we come back to the problem of doing a risk assessment "at a distance" in every sense: how can the employer assess the risks of a location to which they do not have access (i.e. the employee's home)?
+More specifically, Law 10/2021 emphasizes, in Article 16, that when, to obtain useful information for risk assessment, an inspection must be made by the person in charge of prevention on the location of teleworking, if the latter is the worker's home it is absolutely essential to obtain the employee's authorization.

 To overcome this problem, the law introduces major new features.
-It is stipulated that, where it is impossible to perform inspection in the home, "the prevention activity may be performed by the company based on identification of the risks as a result of the information obtained from the worker, in accordance with the instructions of the prevention department".
+It is stipulated that, where it is impossible to perform inspection in the home, "the prevention activity may be performed by the company based on identification of the risks resulting from the information obtained from the worker, in accordance with the instructions of the prevention department".

-Act 10/2021 gives no further indications concerning the method of the worker's cooperation, leaving the "door open" to several ways of cooperating.
-On this subject, consult prevention technical memo ("NTP") No. 1.165 of the INSST (Spanish national institute for occupational safety and health), entitled "Teleworking: criteria for its integration into the occupational safety and health management system"24.
-Published in 2021, this Guide to Good Practice, hence non-binding, concerns regular working at a distance outside of exceptional circumstances (pandemic).
-It also aims to update the information contained in the previous technical memos on the same subject, taking into consideration the recent Spanish legislation on work at a distance.
+Law 10/2021 gives no further indications concerning the method of the worker's cooperation, leaving the "door open" to several ways of cooperating.
+On this subject, it is possible to consult the Technical Note of Prevention ("Notas Técnicas de Prevención - NTP") No. 1.165 of the INSST (Spanish national institute for occupational safety and health), entitled "Teleworking: criteria for its integration into the occupational safety and health management system"24.
+Published in 2021, this guide to good practice, hence non-binding, concerns regular remote work outside of exceptional circumstances (pandemic).
+It also aims to update the information contained in the previous technical notes on the same subject, taking into consideration the recent Spanish legislation on remote work.